 Many of the first jobs that print or TV reporters find are in smaller cities, towns or even rural areas.
 Often journalists have to work their way up the ranks of the profession from smaller publications and TV outlets before they can land jobs in bigger markets like New York, Los Angeles or Chicago.

-The states with the most broadcast news analyst positions, as of May 2018, were:
+The states with the most news analyst, reporter, and journalist positions, as of May 2020, were:

-Reporters and correspondents earned $41,260 in May 2018 for a median annual wage.
-Those at the lowest end of the spectrum earned less than $23,490 and at the highest they earned more than $100,930.
+Reporters, correspondents, and broadcast news analysts earned $49,300 in May 2020 for a median annual wage.
+Those at the lowest end of the spectrum earned less than $25,510 and at the highest they earned more than $127,370.

 The job prospects for communications majors will also vary to a significant degree, depending on what field they intend to pursue.
 Although some jobs, like those in traditional news outlets, may become increasingly difficult to find, that is far from a new graduate's only option.
 As noted earlier, communications is a broad field with many applications across industries.

-Employment of public relations specialists—again, one of the more common job paths for those who studied communications—is projected to grow 6 percent between 2018 and 2028, according to the BLS.
-This is just about as fast as the growth rate for all professions, at 5 percent.
+Employment of public relations specialists—again, one of the more common job paths for those who studied communications—is projected to grow 7 percent between 2019 and 2029, according to the BLS.
+This is slightly faster than the growth rate for all professions, at 4 percent.
 Although there will be strong competition for a limited number of positions in this field, the wide and increasing use of social media, in particular, should create new opportunities for job seekers.
 Clients across different areas of business will likely find public relations specialists valuable to help them use social media effectively.

-The job prospects of broadcast news analysts is expected to show almost no change from 2018 to 2028, while the BLS projects jobs for reporters and correspondents to decline by 12 percent.
+The BLS projects jobs for reporters, correspondents, and broadcast news analysts to decline by 11 percent from 2019 to 2029.
 Decreasing advertising revenue across newspapers, radio and television is one of the major contributors to the shrinking job numbers, as is a drop in readership and circulation of newspapers.
 While there is growing demand for online news, revenue from digital advertising may not be enough to make up for the losses in print advertising, circulation and readership.

 Although these developments change the landscape for some communications jobs, mass media will always be evolving.
 Universities are aware and trying to stay one step ahead of the curve with new courses and a combination of majors to make graduates more marketable for jobs.